iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Examples**:

-- "I want you to act as a travel guide who specializes in budget-friendly European destinations.
-Recommend a 7-day itinerary for Barcelona that includes free or low-cost attractions, affordable dining options, and transportation tips."
+`I want you to act as a travel guide who specializes in budget-friendly European destinations.
+Recommend a 7-day itinerary for Barcelona that includes free or low-cost attractions, affordable dining options, and transportation tips.`

-- "I want you to act as a fitness coach for beginners.
+`I want you to act as a fitness coach for beginners.
 Create a simple 20-minute home workout routine that requires no equipment and is gentle on the knees.
-Include warm-up and cool-down exercises."
+Include warm-up and cool-down exercises.`

-- "I want you to act as a children's book editor.
-Review the following story opening and suggest ways to make it more engaging for 8-10 year olds while keeping the language at an appropriate reading level."
+`I want you to act as a children's book editor.
+Review the following story opening and suggest ways to make it more engaging for 8-10 year olds while keeping the language at an appropriate reading level.`

 By assigning a specific role, you help ChatGPT understand not just what information you're looking for, but also what perspective, tone, and type of expertise should be emphasized in the response.